-Finally, another much-requested feature is the Mark As Unread.
+Finally, another much-requested feature is Mark As Unread.
 This lets you mark a conversation as unread, allowing the notification badge to stay on the app.
 This is useful for those scenarios when you just don't have time to respond immediately but need a reminder to get to it later.
 This is something I often need, and I'm glad to see it finally in iOS (and I'm sure everyone else is too).
-Similarly, you can also mark an entire thread as read too, in case you just don't care to read all the messages you've missed.
+Similarly, you can also mark an entire thread as read too, in case you just don't care to read all the messages you've missed (such as group chats).

 Enhanced Live Text and Visual Lookup

-Live Text is a feature that launched with iOS 15, and it allows you to select text from images on a system-wide level. iOS 16 is taking this a step further by bringing Live Text to video, as long as it's video that plays through the native iOS media player.
+Live Text is a feature that launched with iOS 15, and it allows you to select text from images on a system-wide level. iOS 16 is taking this a step further with Live Text to video, as long as it's video that plays through the native iOS media player.
 So, unfortunately, this won't apply to things like YouTube, but if you have other apps that use the standard iOS video player, or you just have videos that you want to pull text from, now you can.
-I think this will be particularly useful for things like pulling license plate information from my dash cam videos, for example.
+This feature could be particularly useful for things like pulling license plate information from my dash cam videos, for example.

 Those who like to use the Translate app will be pleased to know that you can now take a photo in Translate and have text translated directly from it.
 This is a feature that exists in third-party apps, like Google Translate, but it is now native to Apple's own Translate app.
 I don't have to translate things very often, but it is nice to finally have the option to just take a picture and have it translated without the need for third-party apps.

-In my testing with the betas, this feature has worked very well, and I'm honestly very impressed with how intuitive it feels.
+Ever since I used this feature in the betas, it's worked very well, and I'm honestly very impressed with how intuitive it feels.
 I have used it plenty to "lift" my daughter from images and send them to my family and friends, but this is also a very cool feature for epic Photoshop battles.
 With the "lift subject from background" feature, you can easily separate a subject in the foreground from the background of an image, and then superimpose that "sticker" onto another image since it becomes a transparent PNG.
 Or you can turn your photo subjects into Slack emojis with ease.
 Or you know, pretty much whatever you want.